bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:01:10

 You're clearly a dedicated listener if you know that.
-Yeah, we're gonna to talk about TxProbe because I think I saw you speak at Scaling in Tel Aviv.
+Yeah, we're gonna to talk about `TxProbe` because I think I saw you speak at Scaling in Tel Aviv.
 And I was like, who is this guy?
 He's talking about lightning stuff and some really interesting things.
 And I looked it up and you had also done the transaction probing for network topology using orphan transactions, which I thought was pretty tricky.
 And so,

-Speaker 0: 00:01:35
+Sergi Delgado: 00:01:35

 That was interesting.